Blog

 When I first launched the gallery, people kept telling me how much they liked to be able to put frames on things in the Sample Rooms Website Integration from ArtPlacer.
 That’s important for me as an online dealer because a lot of the works that my artists sell aren’t framed, people can ask me about framing if they want to.
 Then I discovered I could start making my frames with the Frame Builder so, sometimes I will copy a frame that one of my artists tends to use regularly, or that I tend to use regularly.

-Grasslands Gallery in situ booth exhibition curated with ArtPlacer’s Art Fair Planner.
+Grasslands Gallery in situ booth exhibition curated with ArtPlacer’s Art Show Planner.

-As someone who has taken its online art show to a physical exhibition, how has it been working with ArtPlacer’s Art Fair Planner?
+As someone who has taken its online art show to a physical exhibition, how has it been working with ArtPlacer’s Art Show Planner?

 It made a world of difference.
 I’ve had a lot of exhibitions.
 Art fair booths aren’t that big and it’s great to be able to plan it first and see what things would look like in exactly the right size in that space.